ioccc-src/winner/next/guidelines.md

 in which case it is original!  :-)
-Even so, most of the programs in the toolkit exceed the [Rule 2 - Size](rules.html#rule2-size) so they wouldn't quality anyway.
+Even so, most of the programs in the toolkit exceed the [Rule 2 - Size](rules.html#rule2-size) so they wouldn't qualify for the contest anyway.
 </p>

 <p class="leftbar">